-The Nexus 4EX has the flexibility to be 100% powered by electricity, an electric vertical takeoff and landing (eVTOL) aircraft, using batteries as a power source or if the customer needs more range, the aircraft be outfitted with a hybrid-electric power system.
+The Nexus 4EX has the flexibility to be 100% powered by electricity using batteries as a power source or if the customer needs more range, the aircraft can be outfitted with a hybrid-electric power system.
 The first Bell Nexus model has been renamed as the Nexus 6HX (6 ducted propellers, hybrid-electric power train, experimental).

 The top goals for the Bell Nexus program are safety, accessibility and sustainability.